UCL/research-computing-with-cpp/02cpp1/standard_library.md

     return 0;
 }
 ```
+- `size_t` is an unsigned (cannot be negative) inegral numerical type which is often used for the sizes of objects.
+    - The max value of `size_t` is large enough for the largest objects that can be stored in memory.
+    - If you know that you won't have too many elements you can use other inegral types like `int` or `uint`.
+- In this case we have to manually make sure that we don't go out of bounds for our vectors.
+    - You can use things like the size method (`myVector.size()`, which returns a `size_t`) as the upper bound to prevent going outside of the range of the vector.
+    - If you are using multiple vectors you should make sure that they are the same size, or that you don't exceed the bounds of the smaller vector.
+    - It's usually easier and safer to use range based loops (or iterators) if you don't need explicit indexing information.

 ## Algorithm

 The `<algorithm>` library is an important part of modern C++ code.
 It contains a variety of commonly used algorithms, many of which operate on containers.
 These include sorting, searching, counting, maxima, minima, and merge.
 If there is some functionality that you need then it is usually worth checking if there is a standard library implementation for it already, before trying to implement it yourself or seeking third party libraries.
-This will save you time on implementation and testing, and keep your code portable.
+This will save you time on implementation and testing, and keep your code portable by minimising external dependencies.

 The functionality in `algorithm` can be made much more flexible and interesting by combining with other functions, as many of the functions in `algorithm` take functions as arguments.
 One way to do this is to write a function and pass a reference to it.
 Imagine that we want to count the number of even numbers in a vector of integers.
 Using `count_if` from the `<algorithm>` library we could write:
 ```cpp